matthias-bs/BresserWeatherSensorLW/README.md

 #### decodeDownlink()

 If `node.sendReceive()` provided a downlink message, the LoRaWAN network layer tries to decode it.
-If this fails (because its `port` is not supported), the message is passed to the ApplicationLayer via `appLayer.decodeDownlink()`.
+If this fails &mdash; because according to `port`, it is not directed at the network layer &mdash; the message is passed to the ApplicationLayer via `appLayer.decodeDownlink()`.

 ```
 /*!